kakopappa/qwen-sft-on-policy-distillation-experiment/README.md

 ## Lessons learned

+### 0. Questions must cover all topics

+If the teacher never scored tokens on these topics, so no KL pressure was applied to them hence hallucinating identically in both the SFT-only and the on-policy adapter .

 ### 1. SFT first, distillation second

 Pure on-policy distillation from a cold start is slow — random rollouts give noisy,